data-pirate/probe/CONTRIBUTING.md

-# Contributing to probe-js
+# Contributing to probejs-core

-First off, thank you for considering contributing to probe-js!
+First off, thank you for considering contributing to probejs-core!

 ## Code of Conduct